RafaDEV99/My-Dotfiles/README.md

 # My-Dotfiles
-This contains all my personal dotfiles for macOS
-The setup is above
+This contains all my personal dotfiles for macOS, the setup is above

 > [!NOTE]
 > This is not all for now